sergey-rubtsov/recipes/README.md

 ## Tests

-Integration and unit tests are implemented for testing.
-Code coverage is 98%
+Integration and unit tests implemented for testing.